Tender cod fillets steamed over a potato and swiss chard hash, all in a single skillet.

 - 1 medium yellow onion, roughly chopped (about 1 cup)

-- 1 bunch rainbow or swiss chard, stems removed and roughly chopped, leaves cut into 1-inch ribbons (about 4 cups, leaves and stems kept separate)
+- 1 bunch rainbow or Swiss chard, stems removed and roughly chopped, leaves cut into 1-inch ribbons (about 4 cups, leaves and stems kept separate)

-- Pinch of dried red chile flakes
+- Pinch of dried red chili flakes

 - 3/4 cup homemade or store-bought low sodium chicken stock